nedbat/coveragepy/doc/index.rst

 Getting started is easy:

 #.
-Install coverage.py from the `coverage page on the Python Package Index`_,
+Install coverage.py from the `coverage.py page on the Python Package Index`_,
     or by using "pip install coverage".
 For a few more details, see :ref:`install`.